aws-samples/healthlake-imaging-to-dicom-python-module/README.md

 ## Using this module in Amazon SageMaker

-This package can be used in Amazn SageMaker by adding the following code to the SageMaker notebook instance 2 first cells:
+This package can be used in Amazon SageMaker by adding the following code to the SageMaker notebook instance 2 first cells:

 ### Cell 1